commons-app/commons-app-documentation/Project-maintenance.md

 Notes for the moderator(s):
 - Only mark as spam messages that are clearly spam, or companies want us to use their advertisement products.
 If in doubt please contact the project leader, by discussing about specific messages you will learn what we consider spam or not.
-- Don't delete any message unless it is a duplicated message (sent twice) or totally empty (no title and no body).
+- Don't delete any message unless it is a duplicated message (sent twice) or totally empty (no attachment and no body).
 - Be extremely generous with whitelisting.
 - Any feedback about the app is obviously OK.
 Even hate mail (ex: "This app sucks!") is OK.
 - The moderation interface si similar to this: